gizemny/gizemny.github.io/FEND/FeedReader/README.md

 # Feed Reader
 Wrote tests for the Feed Reader app using [Jasmine](https://jasmine.github.io/).

+I publicly hosted this test; you can simply view it [here](https://gizemny.github.io/FEND/FeedReader/?).

+# How to run the this locally
 ### Option 1:
 - Click "Clone in Desktop" / "Download ZIP"
 - Open the folder